Boost Your Immune System By Improving Your Gut Health

 With well over 500 hundred species of flora (so far identified) living in your system, it’s important to maintain the correct balance between “good” and “bad” bacteria.
 Current thinking and research is that the ideal balance should be 85% good bacteria, with the remaining 15% made up of “bad” and “other” bacteria.

-Your optimal health – both physically and mentally – is dependant upon maintaining this balance as many diseases are caused by or made worse by problems with your gut.
+Your optimal health – both physically and mentally – is dependent upon maintaining this balance as many diseases are caused by or made worse by problems with your gut.
 These diseases and disorders can include:

 And, whilst gut health can’t always be identified as the cause of these problems, good gut health is proven to reduce the effects of – and in many cases the prevention of – them.